scooter99boston/bbu-gf/docs/gf_controlled/member_business_policies.md

 	1. It suffers a data breach or other public event which may reasonably call into question its ability to comply with the Governance Framework.

 3. In the case of any of the changes listed in #2 above, the responsible Bedrock Consortium Governing Body MAY require the Member to requalify.
-4. The Bedrock Consortiumn MUST provide Members with at least 30 days notification of any material changes to the business policies implemented in Bedrock Consortium Network environments.
+4. The Bedrock Consortium MUST provide Members with at least 30 days notification of any material changes to the business policies implemented in Bedrock Consortium Network environments.
 Notification about technical changes is covered under Bedrock Consortium Member Technical and Organizational Policies .

 ## 6. Suspension
 1. A Member MUST be suspended by the responsible Bedrock Consortium Governing Body under any of the following conditions: